Scalable Deep Reinforcement Learning Algorithms for Mean Field Games: Deep RL Algorithms

 In fact, in our implementation we use DQN~\citep{mnih2013playingatari} as a subroutine for the BR computation.
 Combined with Banach-Picard iterations (Alg.~\ref{alg:fixed-point}), this leads directly to the algorithm referred to as \textbf{Deep Banach-Picard (D-BP)}. \item To obtain \textbf{Deep Average-network Fictitious Play (D-AFP)} (Algo.~\ref{algo:deep-FP-avgBR}), at each iteration, the best response against the current distribution is learnt using DQN~\citep{mnih2013playingatari}.
 This policy is used to generate trajectories, whose state-action samples are added to a reservoir buffer $\mathcal{M}_{SL}$.
 This buffer stores state-actions generated using past policies from previous iterations.
 Then, an auxiliary neural network for the logits representing the average policy is trained using supervised learning using $\mathcal{M}_{SL}$: stochastic gradient is used to find $\bar\theta$ minimizing approximately the loss:

-In our implementation, for the representation of the average policy, we use a neural network $\bar \ell_{\omega}$ with parameteres $\omega$ for the logits, and then we compute the policy as: $\bar\pi = \softmax(\bar \ell_{\omega})$.
-This step is reminiscent of Neural Fictitious Self Play introduced in~\citet{heinrichsilver2016deepnfsp}, although the overall algorithm is different. \item To obtain \textbf{Deep Munchausen Online Mirror Descent (D-MOMD)} (Algo.~\ref{Algo:M-OMD-exact}), we can simply modify the target in~\eqref{eq:loss-eval-Q} as follows:
+In our implementation, for the representation of the average policy, we use a neural network $\bar \ell_{\omega}$ with parameters $\omega$ for the logits, and then we compute the policy as: $\bar\pi = \softmax(\bar \ell_{\omega})$.
+This step is reminiscent of Neural Fictitious Self Play (NFSP) introduced in~\citet{heinrichsilver2016deepnfsp}, which was used to solve Leduc poker and Limit Texas Hold’em poker.
+However, the overall algorithm is different.
+Indeed, in NFSP as described in Algorithm~1 of~\citet{heinrichsilver2016deepnfsp}, the neural network for the average policy and the neural network for the Q-function are both updated at each iteration.
+We reuse the idea of having a buffer of past actions but in our case, between each update of the average policy network, we do two operations: first, we update the mean field (sequence of population distributions) and second, we learn a best response against this mean field. \item To obtain \textbf{Deep Munchausen Online Mirror Descent (D-MOMD)} (Algo.~\ref{Algo:M-OMD-exact}), we can simply modify the target in~\eqref{eq:loss-eval-Q} as follows: